Military history of Asian Americans: Afghanistan War

-Asian American Marines were part of the first conventional units to enter into Afghanistan in late 2001; including Pakistani American marine Lieutenant Colonel Asad A. Khan.
+Asian American Marines were part of the first conventional units to enter into Afghanistan in late 2001; including Pakistani American marine LtCol Asad Khan.
 Khan would return to Afghanistan in command of 1st Battalion 6th Marines in 2004; only to be later relieved of command.
 In 2011, Private Danny Chen and Lance Corporal Harry Lew both committed suicide in Afghanistan following hazing; prosecution of several of their unit members followed.
 Also in 2011, Petty Officer third class Jonathan Kong, as a corpsman risked his life to save Corporal Michael Dawers who had been shot in a battle near the village of Kotozay; in 2014, Kong was awarded a Silver Star for his actions in 2011.